Ponder the Mystery

 Ponder the Mystery is the fifth studio album by William Shatner.
 It was released on October 8, 2013 in the US by Cleopatra Records.
-The album was produced by Billy Sherwood, who also composed the music and performs vocals, drums, bass, guitars and keys, while many noted musicians also guest, including Tony Kaye.
+The album was produced and mixed by Billy Sherwood, who also composed the music and performs vocals, drums, bass, guitars and keys, while many noted musicians also guest, including Tony Kaye.
+The album was mastered by mastering engineer Maor Appelbaum.